hsiao93524/pyqt-gitwidget/README.md

 # pyqt-gitwidget
-Clone git GUI tool with pyqtwidget.
+A GUI tool to clone git with PyQt.

 # Usage
 Clone git Repository to folder.